The Signalling Record Society

 The Society Archive

-The archive material at Kenilworth is mostly in paper form of considerable variety.
+The archive material is mostly in paper form of considerable variety.
 The quantity and variety continues to expand as will be seen on our archive catalogue page.

 With increasing use of computers for record keeping, some of the archive material is being digitised and made available in that form.
 Take a look at our digital archive page for more detail.